Real Reasons for Ghostly Activity According to Skeptics & Science

 A Faulty Furnace?

 Recently, the American Journal of Ophthalmology published a case study involving a couple who moved into a house and promptly began experiencing a series of auditory and visual hallucinations.
 These included strange footsteps, shadowy figures, and other spooky anomalies.
-Upon a thorough investigation of the home, it was determined that their symptoms were actually caused by a faulty furnace.
-After fixing the furnace, their symptoms disappeared.
+Upon thoroughly investigating the home, a faulty furnace was behind the symptoms.
+After fixing the furnace, their symptoms immediately ceased.

 In another case, reportedly after a woman took a shower, she became delirious after seeing a ghost.
 The real reason for the sighting?
-It was discovered that a new gas water heater improperly installed was filling her house with carbon monoxide.
+A workman determined that a newly installed gas water heater was leaking carbon monoxide.
 It’s known that carbon monoxide poisoning can incur hallucinations as well as dangerously life-threatening.

 The Ghost Hunter Who Doesn’t Believe in Ghosts